drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 6. Travis, William D., et al. "An official American Thoracic Society/European Respiratory Society statement: update of the international multidisciplinary classification of the idiopathic interstitial pneumonias."
 American journal of respiratory and critical care medicine 188.6 (2013): 733-748.
 7. King TE.
 Approach to the adult with interstitial lung disease: Clinical evaluation.
 In: UpToDate, Post, TW (Ed), UpToDate, Waltham, MA, 2015.
+8. West, John B. "Role of the fragility of the pulmonary blood-gas barrier in the evolution of the pulmonary circulation."
+American Journal of Physiology-Regulatory, Integrative and Comparative Physiology 304.3 (2013): R171-R176.
+9. McNulty, William, and Omar S. Usmani.
+"Techniques of assessing small airways dysfunction."
+European clinical respiratory journal 1 (2013).